 Cara is an NYC-based theatrical director, writer, and producer.
-She was born in Oxford, Mississippi, grew up in Rome, Georgia, attended Princeton University in New Jersey, and now lives and works in New York City.
-She is the Producing Artistic Director of Prospect Theater Company, and since 1998 has worked to establish herself as a vital presence in NYC’s theater community, becoming a leader in the field of new musical theater development.
+She was born in Oxford, Mississippi, grew up in Rome, Georgia, and attended Princeton University in New Jersey.
+She is the Producing Artistic Director of Prospect Theater Company, which she co-founded in 1998, and is a leader in the field of new musical theater development.

-As a bookwriter, Cara is collaborating with lyricist Marion Adler and composer Peter Foley on the new musical I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 through the Pace New Musicals program at Pace University.
-In 2014 she participated in the Goodspeed Musicals Johnny Mercer Writers Colony, the Weston Playhouse Artists' Retreat, and the Rhinebeck Writers' Retreat developing new works.
+As a bookwriter, Cara collaborated with lyricist Marion Adler and composer/lyricist Peter Foley on I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 in the Pace New Musicals program.
+She has participated in the Goodspeed Musicals Johnny Mercer Writers Colony, the Weston Playhouse Artists' Retreat, and the Rhinebeck Writers' Retreat developing new works.
 She was a 2019 Fellow at the Women's International Study Center (Santa Fe, NM) and received a 2015 Bogliasco Fellowship to conduct research and work in Italy.

-Regional directing credits include: Once Upon A Time in New Jersey at Surflight Theatre (Beach Haven, NJ), Barcelona and The Alchemists for the Village Theatre’s Festival of New Musicals (Issaquah, WA), Sacagawea and Can You Hear Me, Baby? at the Goodwill Theatre (Binghamton, NY), and touring productions of Julius Ceasar and The Nightingale for GMT Productions (Rome, GA).
-In NYC she has also worked with Oberon Theatre Ensemble (Othello), PASSAJ Productions (The White Widow), and the Gallery Players (The Most Happy Fella).
+Regional directing credits include: Once Upon A Time in New Jersey at Surflight Theatre (Beach Haven, NJ), Barcelona and The Alchemists for the Village Theatre’s Festival of New Musicals (Issaquah, WA), Sacagawea and Can You Hear Me, Baby? at the Goodwill Theatre (Binghamton, NY), and school touring productions of Julius Ceasar and The Nightingale for GMT Productions (Rome, GA).
+Internationally, she has directed at the Teatro Carlo Gesualdo in Italy, and for Broadway au Carre in Paris, France.

-She was honored to receive the 2002 “Lucille Lortel Award” for Emerging Women Artists from the League of Professional Theatre Women, an organization which she served on the board and from 2009-2011 as the Vice-President of Communications.
-She was selected to receive 2004 and 2007 “New Directors / New Works” Grants from the Drama League, and participated in the Drama League's 2012 international exchange with Bulgarian theatres.
-She was named as one of NYTheatre.com's 2006 "People of the Year."
+Cara was honored to receive the 2002 “Lucille Lortel Award” for Emerging Women Artists from the League of Professional Theatre Women, an organization which she served on the board and from 2009-2011 as the Vice-President of Communications.
+She received 2004 and 2007 “New Directors / New Works” Grants from the Drama League, and participated in the Drama League's 2012 international exchange with Bulgarian theatres.

 Cara was educated at Princeton University, from which she graduated in 1996 with an A.B. in Anthropology and a Certificate in Theater, and in the M.F.A.
 Program for Directing at Brooklyn College, where she was named 2006 “Alumna of the Year.”
-She has worked on the administrative staffs at such notable NYC non-profits as Manhattan Theatre Club, American Ballet Theatre, and HERE Arts Center.
+She has worked as an administrative staff member at Manhattan Theatre Club, American Ballet Theatre, and HERE Arts Center.
 As a high school student, Cara published a children’s book, A Stone Promise, which she wrote and illustrated (Landmark Editions Inc., 1991), and was a 1992 Presidential Scholar.